her-mirror/Agent-Aara/ENHANCED_SYSTEM_SUMMARY.md

 ## 🎯 Overview

-This document outlines the comprehensive enhancements made to the Ara Health Agent's greeting and crisis response system, addressing the key issues of static responses and inadequate mental health crisis handling.
+This document outlines the comprehensive enhancements made to the Aara Health Agent's greeting and crisis response system, addressing the key issues of static responses and inadequate mental health crisis handling.

 ## 🔧 Key Improvements